Data Processing Agreement

 Where personal data is transferred outside the EEA or UK (e.g., to sub-processors located in the USA), CertVault relies on:

-• EU Standard Contractual Clauses (SCCs) — Module 2 (Controller to Processor) and Module 3 (Processor to Processor), as applicable.
+- EU Standard Contractual Clauses (SCCs) — Module 2 (Controller to Processor) and Module 3 (Processor to Processor), used as a fallback where DPF certification does not apply.

-• UK International Data Transfer Agreements (IDTAs) — for transfers under UK GDPR.
+- UK International Data Transfer Agreements (IDTAs) and the UK Extension to the EU-US DPF — for transfers under UK GDPR.

 Copies of applicable SCCs/IDTAs with sub-processors are available on request at legal@certvaultapp.com.